lithnet/ad-password-protection/README.md

 ## How can I contribute to the project?
 * Found an issue and want us to fix it?
 [Log it](https://github.com/lithnet/ad-password-protection/issues)
 * Want to fix an issue yourself or add functionality?
 Clone the project and submit a pull request

-## Enteprise support
-Lithnet offer enterprise support plans for our products.
-Deploy our tools with confidence that you have the backing of the dedicated Lithnet support team if you run into any issues, have questions, or need advice.
-Reach out to us via our [contact form](https://lithnet.io/products/password-protection#requestaquote) for a quote and more information on this offering.

 ## Keep up to date
 * [Product documentation](http://docs.lithnet.io/password-protection)